andersonfreitas/opengl-boilerplate/README.md

 ## Build

-Create a folder `build` and then run `make`
+    mkdir build && cd build
+    cmake ..
+    make

-## Using different dependency versions
+## Using a different dependency version

-If you want to use a different version of any dependency tracked as a submodule, you just need to checkout the desired in the repository:
+If you want to use a different version of any dependency tracked as a submodule, you just need to checkout the desired version in the repository:

     cd external/my_dep
     git checkout XXX